 9.2.7. which the Authority receives in the context of Clause 38 (Safeguarding) and which the Authority has a reasonable need to disclose.

 9.3.
 The obligations of each of the Parties contained in Clause 9.1 above shall continue without limit of time.

 9.4.
 In the event that the Contractor fails to comply with Clause 9, the Authority may, without prejudice to any other rights or remedies available to the Authority, terminate this Contract with immediate effect by giving notice in writing to the Contractor.

 10.2.
-The Contractor shall ensure that any Personal Data shall be treated as confidential at all times including during collection, handling and use, and that the Personal Data (including in any electronic format) shall be stored securely at all times and with all technical and organisational security measures that would be necessary for compliance with the Data Protection Legislation.
+The Contractor shall ensure that any Personal Data obtained, collected or used in the course of performing the Research shall be treated as Confidential information at all times including during collection, handling and use, and that the Personal Data (including in any electronic format) shall be stored securely at all times and with all technical and organisational security measures that would be necessary for compliance with the Data Protection Legislation.
 The Contractor shall take appropriate measures to ensure the security of all Personal Data and guard against unauthorised access thereto or disclosure thereof or loss or destruction while in its custody.

 10.4.The Contractor shall at its own expense conduct any litigation arising from any claims, demands, actions or proceedings by any third party in respect of the loss or unauthorised disclosure of Personal Data or medical records by the Contractor or any of its Collaborators, sub-contractors, servants, agents or persons within its control and all the negotiations for the settlement of the same and the Authority hereby agrees to grant the Contractor exclusive control of any such litigation or the negotiations for the settlement of the same.